JDCalvert/FVTT-PF2e-Ranged-Combat/README.md

 </small>

 ### Advanced Ammunition System
-This advanced version of the reloading system handles ammunition management for reloadeable and repeating weapons.
+This advanced version of the reloading system handles ammunition management for reloadable and repeating weapons.
 A Game Master can enable this in the module settings <i>(default: disabled)</i>.
 This feature is currently implemented only for PCs.

 With the Advanced Ammunition System, there are a few changes that affect all weapons that use ammunition:
  - You <i>must</i> have selected ammunition to use the weapon.